-Thousands of migrants rescued in Mediterranean in two days - FRANCE 24 - Nigeria Today
+UN defends migrant rescue groups, under fire in Italy - Yahoo News - Nigeria Today

 |

+Geneva (AFP) – The UN refugee agency sprang to the defence Sunday of aid groups that rescue migrants in the Mediterranean, some of which have come under fire in Italy for alleged complicity with Libyan people smugglers.
+An Italian prosecutor said last …

-Thousands of migrants rescued in Mediterranean in two days
+514 migrants rescued from small boats in Mediterranean

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask